 From collecting important legal documents (such as proof of parentage or an amendment to your retirement plan) to prioritizing your assets that qualify as community property, there are several steps involved in preparing for a divorce.
 For some tips on planning ahead, you can read: 5 Steps To Prepare for a Divorce.

-Request an Initial Divorce Consultation in North County, San Diego
+Request an Initial Divorce Case Evaluation in North County, San Diego

-If you are contemplating a divorce and live in the North County, San Diego area, we encourage you to contact us for a confidential initial consultation.
+If you are contemplating a divorce and live in the North County, San Diego area, we encourage you to contact us for a confidential initial case evaluation.
 To request an appointment with divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or inquire online today.